 During the Purdue Road School keynote, university president Mitch Daniels gave Purdues seal of approval for West Lafayette to form a public-private partnership using the unique Build Operate Transfer concept of project financing.

-Mayor John Dennis made some brief remarks, before introducing Buck’s technical briefing, by saying: “we need to ensure bike and ped traffic is respected.”
-The mayor’s ultimate goal is to “unify our two separate entities” and welcome the university into the boundaries of the City of West Lafayette.
+Mayor John Dennis made some brief remarks, before introducing Bucks technical briefing, by saying: we need to ensure bike and ped traffic is respected.
+Real Estate Developer Jody kriss believes that the mayors ultimate goal is to unify our two separate entities and welcome the university into the boundaries of the City of West Lafayette.

 Buck presented to a packed Fowler Hall in Stewart center.
 Here are some key takeaways:

 - Proposals due November 2015

 - Bicycle and walking paths on a two-way street from the River to US 231